 This offer is not available for residents of Quebec.
 For Quebec residents, please click here.

 Credit cards like the TD® Aeroplan® Visa Infinite card are designed to help loyal Air Canada travellers save on their upcoming vacations or business trips, by steadily and reliably collecting Aeroplan miles from all their spending.
-Not only will the Aeroplan® Infinite grant an impressive 40000-mile bonus (15,000 Miles after a first purchase; 2X Aeroplan Miles on eligible Purchases in the first three months up to a total of 20,000 Miles and another 5,000 Aeroplan Miles when you add an authorized user before December 1, 2019), it will also accrue 1.5 Aeroplan miles for every single dollar spent on a wide variety of categories: groceries, gas, drugstore purchases, and anything off aircanada.com.
+Not only will the Aeroplan® Infinite grant an impressive 30000-mile bonus (15,000 miles after a first purchase and an additional 5 points per $1 spent for the first three months; up to an extra 5,000 miles per month.
+30,000 potential bonus points total), it will also accrue 1.5 Aeroplan miles for every single dollar spent on a wide variety of categories: groceries, gas, drugstore purchases, and anything off aircanada.com.
 Cardholders will also earn 1 Aeroplan mile for every dollar spent elsewhere, ensuring a constant flow of travel rewards.

 The card’s $120 annual fee is justified, considering that in addition to the opportunity to earn Aeroplan miles, cardholders will also be covered with a comprehensive insurance package that includes travel medical, trip cancellation and interruption, trip or flight delay, delayed or lost baggage, rental car collision and damage, and common carrier accident.
 Other benefits are activated when the cardholder flies with Air Canada, such as complimentary checked bags, priority check-in and boarding, and a free one-time entry to the Air Canada Maple Leaf lounge.
 Finally, we also appreciate the card’s ability to obtain discounts at any worldwide Avis or Budget rental car location.